kiffit/Jobsearch_Web_Scraper/Design/Statement_of_Work.md

 Key objectives include:
 - **User Interaction & Experience**
-  - Develop an interactive web-based dashboard that allows users to search, filter, and manage job listings effortlessly.
-  - Enable users to input job search criteria (e.g., title, location, company) and receive relevant results.
+  - Develop a Python terminal-based interface where users can input job search criteria and retrieve relevant job postings.
+  - Allow users to enter search parameters (job title, location, keywords) using command-line prompts.
-  - Provide a clean and intuitive interface for easy navigation and job data management.
+  - Display job search results in a structured format for easy reading and analysis.
+  - Provide an option to export job listings as CSV or JSON files for future reference.

 - **Data Extraction & Automation**
-  - Implement a scraper capable of extracting job listings from multiple websites efficiently.
+  - Implement a web scraper that efficiently extracts job listings from multiple websites.
-  - Ensure that the system can handle large amounts of job postings while preventing duplicate entries.
+  - Ensure the system can handle large amounts of job postings while preventing duplicate entries.
+  - Optimize the scraper for performance and minimal bot detection interference.

 - **Security & Compliance**
   - Protect the system from bot detection and blocking mechanisms by job websites.
   - Ensure compliance with ethical scraping practices and prevent unauthorized access.

 - **Data Management & Exporting**
-  - Structure and clean the extracted job data into a searchable and filterable format.
+  - Structure extracted job data into a formatted, readable output in the Python terminal.
-  - Job listings will automatically be transported to either a CSV or JSON format for ease of access.
+  - Allow users to export job listings as CSV or JSON files.
+  - Ensure data is not stored locally beyond user export requests, keeping it lightweight and within scope.

 - **Testing, Deployment, and Documentation**
+  - Conduct thorough security testing to prevent data leaks and unauthorized access.
   - Optimize the system for performance, reliability, and scalability.
   - Finalize and document all system functionalities, user guides, and API references (if applicable).
   - Prepare a final project presentation, summarizing objectives, challenges, and solutions.